Search icon

 salmon leaping up waterfall

 Animals, including fish, are sentient beings and deserve a good quality of life and humane death.
 Animal welfare is not just about the absence of suffering, but about the provision of ‘what animals want and need’ so that they can lead healthy, happy lives.
-An animal is considered to have good welfare when he/she is in good physical condition, has a strong mental state (for instance: confident, not fearful or in pain) and is able to express important behaviours (such as foraging; dustbathing; making a nest; or socialising).
+An animal is considered to have good welfare when he/she is in good physical condition, has a strong mental state (for instance: confident, not fearful or in pain) and is able to express important behaviours (such as foraging, making a nest, or socialising).

 Good animal welfare is underpinned by good feeding, housing / environment, health, breeding, and critically good stockmanship / management (animal care).